Domestic Protection Act 1982

 One of the problems with the Domestic Protection Act 1982 was that the Family Court often tried to resolve conflict through counselling.
 This proved inappropriate in cases of domestic violence, as often the meetings exposed women to abuse and intimidation.
 One woman was killed by her former partner as she left court-ordered counselling.1

-A related amendment to the Guardianship Act 1968 prevented violent partners who had been served with a protection order from having access to their children unless the courts were satisfied that the children would be safe.
+A related amendment to the Guardianship Act 1968 prevented violent partners who had been served with a protection order from having access to their children unless the courts were satisfied they would be safe.
 This was to prevent people from killing their children to take revenge on an estranged partner.

 Reviewing the act

 Although many people working to reduce domestic violence agreed that the Domestic Violence Act 1995 was good legislation, it did not protect many women and children.
-Between 1995 when the act was passed and 2007, when it was reviewed, well over 200 women and children died in domestic-violence-related homicides.
+Between 1995 and 2007, when the act was reviewed, more than 200 women and children died in domestic-violence-related homicides.

 Not stopping violence

-Battered women surveyed for the 2007 review of the Domestic Violence Act often stated that, in their experience, court-ordered stopping-violence programmes for their partners did not work because men refused to attend or did not complete the courses.
+Battered women surveyed for the 2007 review of the Domestic Violence Act often stated that, in their experience, court-ordered stopping-violence programmes for their partners did not work.
+Men refused to attend or did not complete the courses.

-The 2007 review of the act concluded that implementation of the act was often inadequate.
+The 2007 review concluded that implementation of the act was often inadequate.
 It found that the conditions under which a temporary protection order was granted had been tightened, and that breaches of protection orders were not always followed up by police, particularly if they did not involve physical violence.
-Men breaching protection orders were rarely convicted, and if they were, they received light sentences.
+Men breaching protection orders were rarely convicted, and those who were received light sentences.
 Some men successfully applied to have protection orders discharged, even when they had breached them, and gained custody of or continued access to children.

 Domestic Violence (Enhancing Safety) Act 2009